Pinterest is one of our absolute favorite strategies to grow your website traffic, audience and, ultimately, your business.

 Though it’s sometimes mistakenly thought of as a social media platform, Pinterest is really a visual search engine.
 It helps people find specific content they’re looking for.

 We absolutely recommend Pinterest as part of most businesses’ marketing strategy.
-(One of the reasons we recommend blogging to grow your website traffic is that it allows you to produce relevant content that can be promoted to connect new audiences to your business.)
+(One of the reasons we recommend blogging to grow your website traffic is that it allows you to produce relevant content that can be promoted on Pinterest to connect new audiences to your business.)

-Shares valuable content with people who are looking for it
+Sharing valuable content with people who are looking for it

-Expands your reach to new audiences
+Expanding your reach to new audiences

-Establishes you as an industry expert
+Establishing you as an industry expert

-Builds trust and rapport with new audiences
+Building trust and rapport with new audiences

 But if you’d like to build your audience more quickly or expand your reach even further, there are a few other tools and tips we recommend to maximize your impact with Pinterest:

 If you’re using Pinterest for your business, we recommend setting up a free Pinterest business account and activating “rich pins.”

 Rich pins pull information from your website metadata into Pinterest.
 For example, when you share a pin linked to one of your blog posts, the rich pin will automatically be titled with your blog post title and include your blog post excerpt that you’ve set up on Squarespace.
 (You can still write a Pinterest-specific caption, which we’ll cover below, so this blog post excerpt is essentially extra information that gets to come along with your pin.)